 Step-oblique mammography is an accurate technique for determining whether a mammographic finding visible on multiple images on only one projection (but not elucidated using standard additional mammographic projections) represents a summation artefact or a true mass and for precisely localizing the true mass for further evaluation.

-The step-oblique mammography technique is an effective tool in the evaluation of patients who have densities visible just on one view.
-Projections are obtained every 15 degrees beginning with the view in which the density is visible.
-If the density still isn't visible with this technique, it can be considered a summation artifact, and no further evaluation is needed.
+Projections are obtained every 15° beginning with the view in which the density is visible.
+If the density is still not visible with this technique, it can be considered a summation artefact, and no further evaluation is needed.

 The diagnostic accuracy of step-oblique mammography will be maximized by carefully observing technical requirements.

 - all step-oblique images should be taken with the breast in the same orientation (i.e. all mediolateral oblique or all lateromedial oblique)

 - the nipple should be in profile on all step-oblique exposures and there should be no rolling of the breast .

 - the patient should stand up straight during all step-oblique exposures.